 Gordon is survived by daughter Marcia (Charles) Mahlman and daughter Mary (James) Hansen, both of Rochester.
 He adored his five grandchildren and two great grandchildren including Jennifer (Erik) Richardson and daughters Lina and Emme of Bend, OR, Andrew Brumm of Santa Monica, CA, and Amanda, Matthew and Lizzy Hansen all of Rochester.
 The family had video calls together up until five days before he passed, which he greatly looked forward to.
 He is also survived by his sister Donna (Rev. Clarence) Baalson of Clear Lake, IA, sister-in-law Ethel Christianson of Forest City, IA, and nieces, nephews, and cousins that he so loved.
 He was preceded in death by his wife Agnes, daughter Joan, brother Paul Christianson and parents and numerous other friends from across the world.

-There will be a celebration of life at Zumbro Lutheran Church later this summer when safe to do so.
+Visitation will be from 11:30AM-1:00 PM followed by a memorial service at 1:00 PM, Friday, August 13, at Zumbro Lutheran Church in Rochester.
+A reception will follow.
+Burial will be on Saturday, August 14 in Scarville, IA.
+Per the CDC's latest guidance, we thank you for helping keep our community safe by masking indoors.
 The family wishes to thank the caregivers at Charter House Assisted Living for their loving care!
 Memorials can be directed to Zumbro Lutheran Church- Rochester MN, Luther College in Decorah, IA, or Brighter Tomorrows, Inc., a nonprofit serving families facing childhood cancer.
 Well done, good and faithful servant, you have left the world a much better place.

 Blessed be his memory.